Having Numb Hands While Sleeping

 • Grasping and releasing repeatedly (like using a hair brush)

-• Gripping and releasing forcefully and repeatedly (like hammering)
+• Gripping forcefully (like hammering)

 • Maintaining a bent wrist (like lifting weights)